edwinsanjaya/bci-finalproject/README.md

 _Describe the methods used to validate the effectiveness and reliability of your BCI system._

-Since we are working on the classifier to determine whether an eye-blink is voluntary and involuntary, accuracy will be sufficient as the main metrics to determine our BCI system performance
+Since we are working on the classifier to determine whether an eye-blink is voluntary and involuntary, accuracy will be sufficient as the main metrics to determine our BCI system performance.
+Accuracy provides direct measure of how frequently our model is correct and easy to be understood In addition, since our data are relatively balanced, accuracy will not be biased in the certain class so, it won't require us to complicate our evaluation by using other metrics such as precision, recall and F1-score

 $$
 \text{Accuracy} = \frac{\text{TP} + \text{TN}}{\text{TP} + \text{TN} + \text{FP} + \text{FN}}